ASteinheiser/react-rpg.com/README.md

 ```

 ## TODO:
-- [ ] upgrade the merchant's shop with new items
 - [ ] implement new items into chest drop (use player level)
 - [ ] rebalance the items and monster stats
 ### Expand story mode